RuterNo/adt-doc/docs/operational-api.md

       signing on.
 2. `reason`, a structure containing the [reason code](#service-deviation-reason-codes) for the deviation and an optional `comment` describing further details about the reason.
+   The comment is for internal use by PTO and PTA and is not used for travel information.
 3. `impact`, a [service deviation impact](#service-deviation-impact) structure, describing the lines, journeys, stop points and service windows impacted by the deviation.
 4. `duration`, a date-time range with a `start` and `end`, describing the duration of the deviation.